kamyargerami/Forex-signal/README.md

 # Forex Rsi

-We used Rsi daily and Rsi hourty to get best signals
+We used Rsi daily and Rsi hourly to get best signals

 ## Installation

 ```
 virtualenv venv
 source venv/bin/activate